 Registered Nurses (RNs) provide and coordinate patient care, educate patients and the public about various health conditions, and provide advice and emotional support to patients and their family members.

-Clinical Medical Assistant (MA)
+Clinical Medical Assistant (CMA)

-A Clinical Medical Assistant (MA) is capable of performing a wide range of duties, for example taking medical histories and recording vital signs, preparing patients for examination and assisting the physician during the examination.
+A Clinical Medical Assistant (CMA) is capable of performing a wide range of duties, for example taking medical histories and recording vital signs, preparing patients for examination and assisting the physician during the examination.
 These skills are so vital that the Department of Labor lists medical assisting as one of the fastest growing occupations.

 Phlebotomists are allied health professionals who draw blood from patients or blood donors for medical testing.
 They can also prepare and process blood tests.
 Since bloodwork is often the least favorite part of a trip to the doctor’s office, it takes a skilled phlebotomist to know how to handle each patient and situation.